rk700/book2pad/README.rst

     ifuse /media

-Then you can begin transferring like this
+Then you can begin transferring like this, directory name will be as genre

     book2pad -d /media -b ~/doc/

-    or

     book2pad -d /media -b ~/doc/file.pdf

-    or book2pad -d /media -b ~/doc/file.pdf ~/doc/others
+    book2pad -d /media -b ~/doc/file.pdf ~/doc/others

 ``-d mountpoint`` indicates where the ipad is mounted.
 If omitted, the current working directory will be treated as the mountpoint.